Joel Kinnaman: Career

 In 2012, Kinnaman reunited with Easy Money director Daniel Espinosa in the latter's Hollywood debut, Safe House, and also starred in the indie film Lola Versus.
 On 3 March 2012, it was confirmed that Kinnaman would play the lead role of Alex James Murphy/RoboCop in the remake of 1987's RoboCop.
 The film was released in February 2014.
 In 2015, he starred in the action thriller Run All Night and mystery drama Child 44.

 In 2016, Kinnaman played Rick Flag in the Warner Bros. film adaptation of DC Comics anti-hero team Suicide Squad, directed by David Ayer.
 He reprised his role as Rick Flag in its 2021 sequel/soft reboot, The Suicide Squad, directed by James Gunn.
 He also starred in the independent drama-thriller film Edge of Winter, in which he plays Elliot Baker, a father of two who takes his children on a shooting trip that goes wrong.
 The film was released on demand on 27 July 2016, and in select theaters on 12 August 2016.

-Between 2016 and 2019, Kinnaman worked on 4 different original productions of streaming television networks such as Netflix, Amazon Prime Video and Apple TV+.
-Kinnaman played Governor Will Conway in Seasons 4 and 5 of the U.S. version of House of Cards on the streaming service Netflix, and the protagonist Takeshi Kovacs in Netflix's Altered Carbon, an adaption of Richard K. Morgan's hardboiled cyberpunk science fiction novel of the same name.
+Between 2016 and 2019, Kinnaman worked on four different original productions of streaming television networks such as Netflix, Amazon Prime Video and Apple TV+.
+Kinnaman played Governor Will Conway in Seasons 4 and 5 of the American version of House of Cards on the streaming service Netflix, and the protagonist Takeshi Kovacs in Netflix's Altered Carbon, an adaption of Richard K. Morgan's hardboiled cyberpunk science fiction novel of the same name.
 Also in 2019, Kinnaman starred as Erik in the Amazon Prime Video series Hanna, an adaptation of the 2011 action film of the same name.
 Since 2019, Kinnaman starred as NASA astronaut Ed Baldwin in the Apple TV+ original science fiction space drama series For All Mankind.

 In 2019, Kinnaman played Pete Koslow in Andrea Di Stefano's action thriller film The Informer.
 In 2020, Kinnaman starred as Thomas Steinman in Yuval Adler's post-war thriller The Secrets We Keep.
 Kinnaman also starred in Jérémie Guez's crime drama Brothers by Blood which was released in the United States in 2021.
 In January 2021, it was announced that Kinnaman was cast in Season 4 of the In Treatment reboot at HBO.
 He will star as Adam, the on and off boyfriend of the main character Dr. Brooke Taylor (played by Uzo Aduba).
-He also reprised his role as Ed Baldwin in Season 2 of For All Mankind, which aired in 2021, and is confirmed to be in the third season of the Apple TV+ series.
+He also reprised his role as Ed Baldwin in Season 2 of For All Mankind, which aired in 2021.

+Between 2022 and 2023, Kinnaman reprised his role as Ed Baldwin in Season 3 of For All Mankind and once again for Season 4, airing in 2022 and 2023 respectively.